 A ridgeline is a cord drawn between the two trees to hang the tarp above the hammock.
 The ridgeline can be of two types, continuous or end-only.
 In the continuous ridgeline, the tarp is set up above or under it.
 While in the end-only ridgeline the tarp is set right with it because the cords are set at both ends of the tarp.

-How do you make a rain fly hammock?
+How do you make a rain-fly hammock?

 Why Trust Us

 We have been camping for years now and all products that we review are used and experienced.
-We test all the adventure gears and products out in our backyard and in the wild.
+We test all the adventure gear and products out in our backyard and in the wild.
 This puts us at a competitive advantage where we can suggest the best gears that work in real-time situations.

 Buying a tarp isn’t hard, but you have to make sure you get the right size and material.
 There are many types of tarps depending upon the shape and material of the tarp.
 We include the pros and cons of each tarp.